- Why the increase of dandruff during the rainy season

 Follow a healthy dietWhat you eat is what your body shows.
 A properly balanced diet with loads of protein intake can strengthen the hair.
 Incorporate ingredients that naturally fight the settling of dandruff.
 Craving hot and crispy fried foods is understandable but they are not healthy for your body and your hair in the monsoon.
 Opt for foods with low sugar content and high in antioxidants that fight dandruff and to keep the scalp healthy.

 Hot oil massageYou should incorporate hot oil massage treatment for your tresses.
-Use Coco Soul’s virgin coconut hair oil that is made with loads of natural ingredients and contains Ayurvedic herbs that fight harmful bacteria and keep your scalp clean.
+Use Coco Soul’s virgin coconut oil with vitamin E that is made with loads of natural ingredients and contains Ayurvedic herbs that fight harmful bacteria and keep your scalp clean.

 Cut down on styling productsThe heat the styling products can give to the scalp will only make the surroundings more favorable for Malassezia to grow.
 Hence, styling products should be avoided.